google/assertor/README.md

 This is not an official Google product, it is just code that happens to be owned by Google.

+⚠ The API is not fully stable and may be changed until version 1.0.

 Example
 -------